joostdecock/site/nuxt/content/en/docs/patterns/benjamin/index.md

 pattern: benjamin
 ---

-### What you need
+## What you need

 To make Benjamin, you will need the following:

   - Basic sewing supplies
   - About 0.5 meter of a suitable fabric ([see Fabric options](#fabric-options)).
 Left over pieces of a recent project could work too.
   - About the same amount of interfacing
   - Optionally: Bow tie adjustment ribbon and hardware

+## Notes and tips

 ### Precision

 Since a bow tie is a rather small item, precission with sewing is key to a good result.
 Any slight difference between the upper and lower part of the bow will stand out.
 To get a great result I found it very helpful to trace the actual seam lines onto the interfacing and follow that while sewing.

 ### Press wisely

 Later in the construction steps, you will be asked to press your fabric.
 Please be careful that you are not using too much heat on a delicate fabric that can't handle it.

 It's a good idea to try pressing some fabric scraps before you start.
 This will allow you to figure out what is a good heat setting for the fabric you are using.

-### Fabric options

-#### Bow tie fabric
+### Bow tie fabrics

 The bow ties you find in the store are typically make out of silk or some imitation silk poly.
 So it will come as no surprise that those are good options.
 Any type of fabric that you like the pattern or looks of can become a candidate for a bow tie.
 The only real limitation is